uvacw/osd2f/docs/development.md

 You can install this Python Package for local development purposes.
 To do so, we *strongly* advice using a virtual environment context.

+In addition, please note that OSD2F was written for Python `3.9.0` and up.
+Using a virtual environment should make it easy to install this version without impacting your other Python projects.

 ##### Example using the popular [anaconda distribution of python](https://www.anaconda.com/)

 ```bash